Ray structures on Teichm\"uller Space: Introduction

 The remainder of this introductory section is devoted to stating our results.
-We quickly declare some notation: a fuller treatment of the constructions behind those definitions is given in Section~\ref{sec:definitions}.
+We quickly declare some notation: a fuller treatment of the constructions behind those definitions is given in Section~\ref{sec:definitions} and Section~\ref{sec:harmonic:maps}.